jolbol1/jolbol1/README.md

 Interestingly, depsite the channel existing for 10yrs out most popular year was 2020 as I imagine several people needed to use their Mac's to work from home.

+#### FuzedDesigns
+I also once had a YouTube channel dedicated to photoshop speed arts and YouTube channel design (backgrounds, logos, etc).
+Unfortunatley the channel is no longer up.

+#### Misc Failed and Removed Channel (I tried a lot)
+* SlicedDesigns
+* CraziiPlays
+* ImBaffled
+* JolbolCrafts
+* Many many more embarassing names